Updated: January 20, 2022 8:55:38 am

 In the 90s, before the internet and Netflix, we had the Sony PlayStation, a game console that found its way into popular culture and became the symbol of cool.
 Over the past 25 years, the PlayStation brand has had a lasting impact on the video game market.
 The launch of PlayStation 2 and subsequent consoles established PlayStation as the indisputable king of the gaming market.

 PlayStation has a long history, which includes many popular home consoles, handheld devices, classic games, and peripherals.
-With Sony set to release the PlayStation 5 in the coming months, we will take a walk down memory lane where we will highlight the evolution of PlayStation hardware and how it has changed over the past 25 years.
+With the PlayStation 5 dominating the current-generation console market, we will take a walk down memory lane where we will highlight the evolution of PlayStation hardware and how it has changed over the past 25 years.

 Launched in Japan in early December 1994 and one year later in North America and Europe for $299, the original PlayStation changed the way we play video games.
 The console brought real-time 3D graphics, faster processor, engaging games, and it even popularised the CD format.
 The PlayStation also gave many memorable games such as Gran Turismo, Final Fantasy VII, Tomb Raider 2, and Silent Hill.
 All of these games have now turned into hit franchises.
 The overnight success of PlayStation put Sony up against the two market leaders – Nintendo and Sega – who were ruling the video gaming market for years.
 The original PlayStation went on to become the first video game console to ship more than 100 million units.